-Below is a list of the most important questions to ask a wedding DJ you are considering hiring.
-They will not only ensure your disc jockey meets professional standards, but they will also help you accurately gauge the DJ’s professionalism, skill set, reliability, personality, honesty, and standards.
+Below is a list of the most important questions to ask a wedding DJ before you hire them.
+These questions will not only ensure your DJ meets professional standards, but will also help you accurately gauge the DJ’s skill set, reliability, personality, honesty, and professionalism.

-I understand that most engaged couples have never hired a wedding MC & DJ before; this usually means they also don’t know what to ask when inquiring and meeting with potential wedding DJs.
-To help you make a more informed decision about who handles this very important role at your reception – as well as determining which wedding DJ you are interviewing is the right fit for your personality, style, and desired presentation – I’ve compiled the following list of questions below, along with guidance on what to look for in their answers.
+I understand that most engaged couples have never hired a wedding MC & DJ before; this usually means most couples also don’t know what to ask when inquiring and meeting with potential wedding DJs.
+To help you make a more informed decision about who handles this very important role at your reception – as well as determining which of the wedding DJs you are interviewing is the right fit for you and your reception – I’ve compiled the following list of questions below, along with guidance on what to look for in their answers.

 Ask these questions before deciding whether to schedule a consultation with the wedding DJ candidate or not.